learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 `Object`s.
 We'll also explore the relationship between `Object`s and `Array`s.

 Creating and interacting with `Object`s is an important skill in JavaScript programming.
-Before moving on, be sure to use [repl.it][] to practice creating `Object`s (including nested `Object`s) and accessing properties.
+Before moving on, be sure to use [replit][] to practice creating `Object`s (including nested `Object`s) and accessing properties.

 ## Resources